Singapore before dawn © night86mare

 Best time to visit Singapore

 Singapore has a tropical climate, characterised by hot and humid weather all year round.
-Although rainfall is common throughout the year, the wettest months are between November and January (the monsoon season).
+Although rainfall is common throughout the year, the wettest months are between November and January.
 The best time to visit Singapore is during its festive seasons, the best of which is Chinese New Year (occurring at the end of January or beginning of February each year).
 Read more on Singapore's Climate and Weather.

 What to see in Singapore